 Perhaps an example would clarify.
 Compare this with the verbatim thought that appears above:

 Mary gazed over at the fridge and, with a pang, realized that there was still Thanksgiving gravy congealing in a Tupperware somewhere on the bottom shelf.
 Where had the days gone?
 Only yesterday, it seemed, they were getting the house ready for guests and turkey, stumbling over one another in a cleaning frenzy.
 Now it was almost time to write Valentines.

 The tone is a little bit different.
-Both examples are in close third person, but the former is directly in the character’s thoughts, while the other takes a step back.
+Both examples of writing interiority are in close third person, but the former is directly in the character’s thoughts, while the other takes a step back.
 It stays close, obviously, but doesn’t put anything in thought formatting.
 “Where had the days gone?” could easily be a verbatim thought, but it doesn’t necessarily have to be, because it matches the voice in either configuration.

-Basically, this is a very nitpicky distinction to make, and what you decide is ultimately up to you.
+Basically, this is a very nitpicky distinction to make, and what you decide regarding formatting interiority is ultimately up to you.
 It boils down to style.
 I personally prefer the latter example, but that’s just me.
 The reason I would advocate for this over sticking everything into thought formatting is that it looks a bit cleaner on the page, you’re not presenting block after block of italics.
 But it really is up to you.
-I’m simply so happy to have people playing around with interiority and thinking critically about it that I say you should follow your bliss and do anything that makes sense to you.
+I’m simply so happy to have people playing around with writing interiority and thinking critically about it that I say you should follow your bliss and do anything that makes sense to you.